choraria/google-apps-script/Library/Exotel/README.md

 ### Use mine

-You're also free to use the library hosted on my personal ID [here](https://script.google.com/d/1V9cn0CSU9GnSyCebBRZ5vS-jSn2z3U6s1KkaHe4Aml2x-CAsmTNU4bp4/edit) & *this* how to [use an existing library](https://developers.google.com/apps-script/guides/libraries#using_a_library)
+You're also free to use the library hosted on my personal ID [here](https://script.google.com/d/1V9cn0CSU9GnSyCebBRZ5vS-jSn2z3U6s1KkaHe4Aml2x-CAsmTNU4bp4/edit) & *this* is how to [use an existing library](https://developers.google.com/apps-script/guides/libraries#using_a_library)